-- Outlines the air quality legislative and policy framework in Europe and the UK (Section 2). - Describes the evidence base underpinning the UK's air quality assessment: the pollutants of concern, and where and how air pollution is measured and modelled (Section 3). - Presents an assessment of the UK's compliance with the limit values, target values and long-term objectives set out in the Air Quality Directive and the Fourth Daughter Directive for 2018, and compares this with previous recent years (Section 4). - Explains the spatial distribution of the main pollutants of concern within the UK during 2018 and looks at how ambient concentrations have changed in recent years (Section 5). - Explains pollution events 'episodes' of high pollution that occurred during 2018 (Section 6).
+- Outlines the air quality legislative and policy framework in Europe and the UK (Section 2). - Describes the evidence base underpinning the UK's air quality assessment: the pollutants of concern, and where and how air pollution is measured and modelled (Section 3). - Presents an assessment of the UK's compliance with the limit values, target values and long-term objectives set out in the Air Quality Directive and the Fourth Daughter Directive for 2019, and compares this with previous recent years (Section 4). - Explains the spatial distribution of the main pollutants of concern within the UK during 2019 and looks at how ambient concentrations have changed in recent years (Section 5). - Explains pollution events 'episodes' of high pollution that occurred during 2019 (Section 6). - Explains where to find out more (Section 7).